By Valerie Halim

 “I think that trips like this allows me to do experiential learning and learning the local culture of the places I served,” Tanri explained.

 Although, he would stress that the more one reflect on it, the more one can get out of it

 Tanri has also heard testimonies from some alumni of his college that STM trips were what eventually led them to become a long-term worker at the missions field.

 Missiology researchers generally agree that these trips help promote civic and social activism among participants.
 However, it is still unclear as to whether or not STM trips have a long-lasting impact on trip-goers.

 In short, research seemed to suggest that STM trips can be beneficial to one party, but not necessarily to the other.
-Having considered all the good and harm STM trips can contribute to both parties, it is difficult to say for sure if people should still be going to STM trips or support it financially.
+Having considered all the good and harm STM trips can contribute to both parties, it is difficult to say for sure if people should still be going to such trips or support it financially.

-Dealing with the dilemma
+Dealing with the dilemma of STM trips

-When asked if he would encourage people to make STM trips, Tanri said that he could only give two rules of thumb to deal with the dilemma.
+When asked if he would encourage people to do STM trips, Tanri said that he could only give two rules of thumb to deal with the dilemma.
 According to Tanri, prospective trip-goers should first make sure that the program has a long-term vision.
 They must also have an on-going project which would not harm the people they are helping both financially and emotionally.

 “If for some reason none of the STM trips you are looking at does fulfill both criteria, it is often better not to go and just help fund organizations that are working on a well-thought, long-term project,” he said

 In his closing answer, Tanri suggests that there is no short and easy way to help people.
 According to him, STM trips are not an alternative for people with limited time to do charity.